 A: If this were my attic I’d certainly do something.
-The source of the moisture you see comes from indoor air that’s been leaking into your unheated attic space all winter.
+The source of the moisture you see comes from indoor air that’s been leaking into your unheated attic space slowly all winter.
 As this air cools, it loses some of its ability to hold water.
 This water comes out as liquid or frost depending on how cold the surface involved is.
 One reason that unheated attics like yours are ventilated is so moisture from wintertime condensation can leave harmlessly as the weather warms up and the summer gets hot.
 The thing is, air leaks and the resulting condensation are never a good thing.
 A little leakage is inevitable, but the less the better.
 The fact that you could hear some water dripping tells me that way too much condensation is building up.

 Air Leaks & Condensation